hcrites-cscc/blackboard/jsHacks/File Attachments - Video and Audio Detector/README.md

 - In the cscc-file_embed.js file on line 48, replace [email_url] with the URL to the mail relay
 - In the cscc-file_upload.js file, uncomment line 70 and line 90
 - In the cscc-file_embed.js file, uncomment line 19

+## Email.php
+Within the email template, you will need to change the following:
+- On line 8, change [domain] to your Blackboard DNS.
+This is optional, but you can include a link to the Course Home Directory in your email if you like.
+- On line 30, change the email address of the recipent
+- On line 31, change the email subject
+- On lines 32-37, customize the message
+- On line 40, change the email address of the recipient (this one goes in the email's Headers)
+- On line 41, change who the email is from (default is the end user who attempted to upload the file(s))
+- On line 42, change the cc: email(s) and/or uncomment it; separate more than one with a comma
+- On line 43, change the bcc: email(s) and/or uncomment it; separate more than one with a comma